Internet speed test - check yours.

 About the broadband speed test

 This internet speed test tool will show you upload and download speed, latency (ping) and jitter.
-Ping can be a particularly important measurement for gamers (a very good ping measurement is anywhere from 0-59 ms).
+Ping can be a particularly important performance measurement for gamers to check (a very good ping measurement is anywhere from 0-59 ms).

 The server used for testing your broadband connection is located in Melbourne, Australia and is operated by Lightning Broadband.